Akaqox/XAI-MML-ICU/README.md

 The project uses a config.json file for hyperparameters and paths.
 Ensure you review and update config["paths"]["PATH"] and other relevant settings before running.

 # Example config.json structure for first run
-runningConfig:
+`runningConfig:
   augmentation: 1
   segmentation: 1
   construct_dataset: 1
   train: 1
 paths:
-  PATH: "/path/to/your/data/root"
+      "PATH": "",
-  # ... other paths
+    "dataset": "dataset/",
-# ... other model/training parameters
+`
 Usage
-The main pipeline is controlled by the runningConfig flags in config.yaml.
+The main pipeline is controlled by the runningConfig flags in config.json.
 Set True for stages you wish to execute.

 To run the full pipeline (or selected stages):

-python main.py
+`python main.py`

-The main.py script orchestrates the following stages based on your config.yaml:
+The main.py script orchestrates the following stages based on your config.json:

-Processing and Augmentation Stage: Loads data, calculates mean resolution, and performs data augmentation.
+Processing and Augmentation Stage: Loads data and performs data augmentation.

-if runningConfig["augmentation"] == True:
+`if runningConfig["augmentation"] == True:
-    # ... augmentation logic
+    # ... augmentation logic`

-Segmentation Stage: Performs lung region segmentation.
+Segmentation Stage: Performs lung region segmentation and cropping (there some adjustable options in config file).

-if runningConfig["segmentation"] == True:
+`if runningConfig["segmentation"] == True:
-    # ... segmentation logic
+    # ... segmentation logic`

 Dataset Construction Stage: Constructs the final dataset for training.

-if runningConfig["construct_dataset"] == True:
+`if runningConfig["construct_dataset"] == True:
-    # ... dataset construction logic
+    # ... dataset construction logic`

-Training Stage: Initiates the model training process.
-The provided code runs the training loop 50 times for experimental purposes.
+Training Stage: Initiates the model training and evaluation process automatically.
+The provided code runs the training loop 50 times for experimental purposes and .

-if runningConfig["train"] == True:
+`if runningConfig["train"] == True:
     for i in range(50):
-        # ... training logic
+        # train.fit()`

 📊 Dataset
-COVID
+COVID-19-NY-SBU

 📝 Citation
 This code is provided for research purposes only.
 If you use any part of this codebase or the methodology described, please cite the following paper:
-(TO BE UPTADET
+`(TO BE UPTADE)
 @article{Kizilisik_ICU_Prediction,
   author={Kizilisik, S. and Terzi, A. and Koc, M and  Candemir, S.}, title={Explainable Multimodal Machine Learning Model for Predicting Intensive Care Unit Admission},